 It feels like it just started yesterday, yet summer is flying by already.
 It’ll be time for school to start back before we know it, but there’s still plenty of time to have a fun-filled adventure or two before then!
 Fortunately, Lansing has no shortage of exciting opportunities to get you and your family out and about, enjoying everything our city has to offer in the warmer months.
 Dr. Grubaugh has put together a list of things he’s most looking forward to doing this summer.
-Take a look below and let us know if there’s anything major we missed!
+Take a look below for Dr. Grubaugh’s 4 favorite summer events!

 1232 Turner Street

 Lansing, MI 48906

 Old Town is the place to be in August if you’re looking for awesome local art, shopping, food, and fun!
 The Art Feast combines local art with delicious treats, showcasing dozens of art vendors along Turner Street with a mouth-watering food truck rally in the afternoon.
 If that’s not enough to tempt you, there will be sidewalk sales and special performances associated with the Renegade Theatre Festival.
 Enjoy theater and live music along with the handmade crafts on display for an afternoon of all-around artistic goodness!